 Many homeowners’ insurance policies do not cover short-term rentals without additional coverage.
 It’s important to note this because any damage caused by a renter or injury to them would make you personally liable.
 Liability insurance helps protect you financially when you’re running an AirBnB business, especially if you get liability for injuries or other incidents that happen to people while they are on their property.

 Some states require business licensing to legally operate an AirBnB out of your home.
 It’s important to check with local guidelines and zoning to ensure you abide by the laws around short-term rentals.
 If there are no codes in your area, then just go ahead and use best practices.
 On this note, it may be important to also register a business with your state.
 This can be in the form of an LLC or corporation.
-You can talk to a business lawyer to discuss the right option for you.
+You can talk to a business lawyer or visit here to discuss the right option for you.

 Once you get a business set-up, you can get a separate bank account for your new business.
 It’s important to keep these finances separate from your personal accounts so that you don’t mix expenses.
 It also helps you track your income if it’s all in one place.
 Business banking is one of the best financial decisions you’ll make for your AirBnB venture.